jeffknupp/blog/in_progress/new_post.md

 value, or both yield a value *and* receive a (possibly different) value in a single statement.

 *By doing so, [PEP 342](http://www.python.org/dev/peps/pep-0342/) effectively allowed a generator to call other functions or generators without blocking.
 This gave `yield` the power to create proper `coroutines`.
-More on this later.*
+More on this in the next post.*

 To illustrate how values are sent to a `generator`, let's return to our prime number example.
-This time, instead of simply printing every prime number greater than `number`, we'll find the smallest prime number greater than successive powers of a number (i.e. for 10, we get the smallest prime greater than 10, then 100, then 1000, etc.).
+This time, instead of simply printing every prime number greater than `number`, we'll find the smallest prime number greater than successive powers of a number (i.e. for 10, we want the smallest prime greater than 10, then 100, then 1000, etc.).
 We start in the same way as `get_primes`: